jamesawo/angular-clean-architecture/README.md

 All the functions used in this project can be found in `netlify/functions` directory To learn more, check out this [Blog Post From Netlify](https://www.netlify.com/blog/2021/12/11/serverless-functions-made-simple-just-add-files/)

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io/).

 ## Support

-Give this project a star if you like or find it useful.
+Give this project a star if you like it or find it useful.

 ## License